inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ![A Safetyist debating a Doomer in front of a mixed faction crowd, set in front of a background of the Doomer Village.](/static/img/ai-safety-territory/009--safetyist-vs-doomer.png)

-On some level, this strikes me as the hardest set of disagreements to face down, because I'm not sure how to fight some of them.
 [IABIED](https://ifanyonebuildsit.com/) is sort of an artifact of this mindset, and the predictions are hard to refute if you accept most of their premises.

 ## Can we mitigate the risks, tradeoffs or downsides at all?